borntofrappe/Practice-Front-End-Web-Development/D3 Infograph Price of Carburant/README.md

 # Infograph: Taxes on gasoline and diesel

-Link to the work-in-progress collection right [here](https://codepen.io/collection/XeWPww/).
+Link to the working collection right [here](https://codepen.io/collection/XeWPww/).
 Visualizations are being created separately to better understand each uniqueness and later merge them in a single comprehensive infograph on the subject.

-Link to the work-in-progress-pen right [here](https://codepen.io/borntofrappe/full/YRGGWY).
+Link to the working right [here](https://codepen.io/borntofrappe/full/YRGGWY).
 This is where the entire infograph is being crafted.

 ## Preface